bapspatil/Elon/README.md

 # Elon

-An Android app that shows a list of images of the Milky Way from 2017.
+An Android app that shows a list of Milky Way images taken in 2017.

 ## Developed By